Pick up my books to read more about my research.

 Check out the book and contact me if you are interested in a machine learning workshop for your students.

-Keetra Dean Dixon created the amazing illustrations for this book (including the cover illustrations below)
+Keetra Dean Dixon created the amazing illustrations for this book.

 Digital Design Theory: Readings from the Field, (Princeton Architectural Press 2016), bridges the gap between print design and interactive experience by examining the impact of computation upon the field of design.
 Keetra Dean Dixon has created a fantastic visual foreword for the piece.
 Digital Design Theory is a companion text to my earlier book, Graphic Design Theory.